Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Methods

 \subsection{Initialization and hyper-parameter tuning}

 The natural way to initialize the belief state is use a vague Gaussian prior of the form $p(\vtheta_0) = \gauss(\vzero, \vUpsilon_0)$, where $\vUpsilon_0=\eta_0\vI_\nparams$ and $\eta_0$ is a hyper-parameter that controls the strength of the prior.
 However, plugging in all 0s for the weights will result in a prediction of 0, which will result in a zero gradient, and so no learning will take place.
 (With $\vmu_0=0$, no deterministic algorithm can ever break the network's inherent symmetry under permutation of the hidden units.)
 So in practice we sample the initial mean weights using a standard neural network initialization procedure, such as ``LeCun-Normal'', which has the form $\vmu_0 \sim \gauss(\vzero, \vS_0)$, where $\vS_0$ is diagonal and $S_{0}[j,j] = 1/F_j$ is the fan-in of weight $j$.
 (The bias terms are initialized to 0.)
-We then set $\vUpsilon_0=\eta_0\vI_\nparams$ and $\vW_0 = [0]^{\nparams\times\memory}$.\footnote{ To account for the non spherical prior from which we sample $\vmu_0$, we can scale the parameters by the fan-in, to convert to a standardized coordinate frame.
+We then set $\vUpsilon_0=\eta_0\vI_\nparams$ and $\vW_0 = [0]^{\nparams\times\memory}$.\footnote{ To make the prior accord with the non-spherical distribution from which we sample $\vmu_0$, we can scale the parameters by the fan-in, to convert to a standardized coordinate frame.
 However we found this did not seem to make any difference in practice, at least for our classification experiments. }

 The hyper-parameters of our method are the initial prior precision $\eta_0$, the dynamics noise $q$, the dynamics scaling factor $\gamma$, and (for regression problems), the observation variance $\obsVar$.
 These play a role similar to the hyper-parameters of a standard neural network, such as degree of regularization and the learning rate.
-We optimize these hyper-parameters using standard tuning techniques, discussed in \cref{sec:hparams}.
+We optimize these hyper-parameters using Bayesian optimization, where the objective is the validation set NLL for stationary problems, or the average one-step-ahead NLL (aka prequential loss) for non-stationary problems.
+For details, see \cref{sec:hparams}.

 \eat{ black-box Bayesian optimization, using performance on an offline validation set as the metric for static datasets, and one-step-ahead error as the metric for non-stationary datasets.
 It is also possible to estimate the hyperparameters online, while also performing state estimation, as we discuss in \cref{sec:adaptive-estimation}; this is necessary for a method to be truly online. }